Surgeries & Wound Management

 Pets could need surgery for a number of reasons like sterilisation, tumour removal, and even cruciate ligament repair.
 A Country Practice has the facilities, equipment and, more importantly, the expertise to carry out routine and advanced pet surgeries.

-Pet surgeries are carried out by Dr Virginia Pullman, an accomplished veterinary surgeon in WA with 30 years of experience in sterilisations and soft tissue and orthopaedic surgery.
-Dr Pullman is supported by a team of veterinary nurses qualified in veterinary wound management and infection prevention.
+Pet surgeries are carried out by Dr Virginia Pullman, an accomplished veterinary surgeon in WA with 40 years of experience in sterilisations and soft tissue and orthopaedic surgery.

 Our advanced pet medical services in WA also include in-house pathology testing and digital radiography (digital x-rays).
 You benefit from the convenience and financial savings, as you don’t have to go to different veterinary practices for consultations and examinations, testing, specialist diagnosis, and treatment.
 You also save valuable time if your pet is injured in an accident, poisoned, or has some other medical emergency that requires immediate surgery or wound management to ensure healthy healing, without risk of primary or secondary infection.

 Contact us at our veterinary practices in Northam and Moora to book a consultation and find out more about our pet surgeries in WA.